leanprover/fp-lean/functional-programming-lean/src/hello-world/starting-a-project.md

 ```
 This means that everything defined in `Greetings/Basic.lean` is also available to files that import `Greetings.lean`.
 In `import` statements, dots are interpreted as directories on disk.
-Placing guillemets around a name, as in `«Greeting»`, allow it to contain spaces or other characters that are normally not allowed in Lean names, and it allows reserved keywords such as `if` or `def` to be used as ordinary names by writing `«if»` or `«def»`.
-This prevents issues when the package name provided to `lake new` contains such characters.

 The executable source `Main.lean` contains:
 ```lean